 Read More

-Occasionally, I published an article which discusses defamation law in the context of a real life defamation case.
+Defamation Case Study: When Relationships Go Wrong Occasionally, I published an article which discusses defamation law in the context of a real life defamation case.
 Today, I am writing about the Victorian County Court case of Wang v Qin [2021] VCC 1906 (the Wang Case).
-Defamation disputes arise out of and from all manner of relationships.
-From neighbourly defamation disputes involving persons […]
+This defamation case study examines how defamatory conduct can arise […]

 Read More